 Paquiquino became ill once he reached Mexico.
 Reportedly thinking he was about to die, he adopted the Catholic faith.
-The planned short stop ended up being four years in Nexico City, where he recovered his health.
-Paquiquino took a new name, and was called Don Luis de Velasco.2
+Paquiquino recovered from his illness and took a new name, Don Luis de Velasco.
+The planned short stop ended up being four years in Mexico City.2

 His requests to be taken home were declined, until Pedro Menéndez de Avilés arranged for it in 1566.
 Menéndez had the political authorization from King Philip II to settle Florida.
-To the Spanish, "Florida" extended north beyond the Bahia de Santa Maria.
+To the Spanish, their claim to "Florida" extended north beyond the Bahia de Santa Maria.

-In 1565, Menéndez had expelled the French from their fort at La Caroline (near modern Jacksonville) and started St. Augustine, which today is the oldest continuously-occupied town founded by Europeans in North America.
-A year later, he established his main base of Santa Elena at what today is Parris Island, South Carolina, and made plans to start another settlement further north at the Bahia de Santa Maria.
+In 1566, Menéndez moved north and established his main base of Santa Elena at what today is Parris Island, South Carolina.
+He also made plans to start another settlement further north at the Bahia de Santa Maria.

 He hoped the northern base would find the entrance to the Strait of Anian, which the English called the Northwest Passage.
-The probability of finding a shortcut to the Spice Islands and China was low, but the rewards would be extraordinarily high.
+The probability of finding a shortcut to the Spice Islands and China was low, but the rewards of a direct route would be extraordinarily high.

-More clearly, expansion to the north allowed the Spanish to assert greater control over the North American coastline.
+Expansion to the north also allowed the Spanish to assert greater control over the North American coastline.
 A base north of the 36th parallel of latitude might deter the French from starting yet another colony.

 The 1566 Spanish expedition took Don Luis/Paquiquino to serve as an interpreter.
 Apparently his Native American companion had died, or was not selected for the trip.